davidsonfellipe/awesome-wpo/README.md

 * [Matcha](https://github.com/logicalparadox/matcha) - Matcha allow you to design experiments that will measure the performance of your code.
 It is recommended that each bench focus on a specific point of impact in your application.
 * [Timing.js](https://github.com/addyosmani/timing.js) - Timing.js is a small set of helpers for working with the Navigation Timing API to identify where your application is spending its time.
 Useful as a standalone script, DevTools Snippet or bookmarklet.
 * [Stats.js](https://github.com/mrdoob/stats.js) - This class provides a simple info box that will help you monitor your code performance.

+## Benchmark - PHP

+* [PHPench](https://github.com/mre/PHPench) - PHPench creates a graphical output for a PHP benchmark.
+Plot the runtime of any function in realtime with GnuPlot and create an image out of the result.

 ## Bookmarklets